apes-soft/tinker/README.md

 Any other application may no longer work.
 We may also have a look at:

-* `bar` which reads in two trajectories and two keyfiles (i.e. different lambda windows for free energy calculations), and calculates the energies of trajectory 1 with keyfile 2, and vice versa.
+* `bar` which reads in two trajectories and two key files (i.e. different lambda windows for free energy calculations), and calculates the energies of trajectory 1 with key file 2, and vice versa.
 The read-in is very slow on this, up to a few hours for ~2000 structures.
 Richard has been thinking for a while that ideally the energy evaluation should be done as an option to dynamic - i.e. whenever the energy of a structure is printed out, why